hyperfwog/poison-dart/poison-dart-ts/src/arb/README.md

 3. **Input Amount Optimization**: Grid search and golden section search are used to find the optimal input amount for maximum profit.
 4. **Profit Calculation**: The expected profit is calculated by simulating the trade and subtracting gas costs.

-## Event Collection
+## Event Collection and State Management

+The bot uses an enhanced state management system for efficient data collection and caching:

+- **Unified Event Collection**: Collects events from mempool, blocks, and logs in a unified way with deduplication.
+- **Efficient Pool State Management**: Manages pool states with generation-based caching and optimized lookups.
+- **Event-Based Updates**: Updates pool states based on events (pool creation, updates, swaps, etc.).
+- **Persistent Caching**: Saves pool states to disk for recovery after restarts.

 The bot collects events from different sources:

-- **Mempool**: Monitors pending transactions for potential arbitrage opportunities.
+- **Mempool**: Monitors pending transactions for potential arbitrage opportunities with WebSocket subscriptions.
 - **Blocks**: Processes new blocks to update the token graph and search for arbitrage opportunities.
-- **Logs**: Monitors DEX events (e.g., swap events) to update pool reserves and detect price changes.
+- **Logs**: Monitors DEX events (e.g., swap events) to update pool reserves and detect price changes with optimized polling.

 ## Configuration